rockthejvm/rockthejvm.github.io/_drafts/2024-07-25-testing-raise.md

 } returns 0
 ```

-Note that we are using the `coEvery` function of MockK since we declared the `countByUserId` function as a suspending function.
-Despite of that, we get an error if we try to compile it:
+Note that we are using the `coEvery` function of MockK since we declared the `countByUserId` function to be a suspending function.
+Despite that, we get an error if we try to compile it:

 ```
 No context receiver for 'arrow.core.raise.Raise<in.rcard.arrow.raise.testing.DomainError>' found.
 ```

 The compiler tells the truth.
 We defined the `countByUserId` function using the `Raise<DomainError>` context.
 We should remember that declaring a context receiver is like adding an implicit input parameter to the list of explicitly declared input parameters.
-So, the compiler is telling us we're not giving enough parameters to the function to be mocked.
+So, the compiler tells us we're not giving enough parameters for the function to be mocked.

-So, we need to add the missing parameter with a matcher, as we would do with any other input parameter.
+So, we need to add the missing parameter with a matcher, as with any other input parameter.
 The only difference is that we need the `Raise<DomainError>` at the scope level.
 Then, we can use the `with` scope function once again:

 ```kotlin
 coEvery {